kensmith/ai/README.md

-# A very simple LLM tool
+# A minimalist's LLM tool

 ## Installation